Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 [`Entry`](http://doc.rust-lang.org/std/collections/hash_map/enum.Entry.html) API.
 It's important to note that we use the `or_insert_with` method instead of just `or_insert` because starting a distributed frame involves allocating a new image to store the result.
-By passing a function to call instead of a value to insert we don't need to start a new distribute frame each time we look one up, just when we find that it's not in the map.
+By passing a function to call instead of a value to insert we don't need to start a new distributed frame each time we look one up, just when we find that it's not in the map.

 {% highlight rust %}